Logykh/Stage-4/Report .md

 The analysis confirms IDH status is crucial in glioma classification using gene expression data.
 It suggests new glioma subtypes, encouraging further research into biomarkers and refined treatment strategies.

-**Increasing the number of clusters uncovers biologically distinct subgroups, enhancing the understanding of glioma heterogeneity.
-Integrating newer datasets with multi-omics data, such as copy number variation, could reveal more clusters beyond the current six, leading to more precise molecular stratification.**
+**Increasing clusters reveals distinct glioma subgroups, improving understanding of heterogeneity.
+Integrating newer multi-omics datasets, like copy number variation, may identify more clusters for precise molecular stratification.**